 Concerning labour standards:

-The complainant stated that there is discrimination against some workers.
-For instance, in 2017 most of the workers got a wage increase except for a few workers.
-He/she claimed that management used some workers as a telltale and when they refused this, they faced pressure from management.
-He/she also mentioned that days are missing in the social security registration.
+The complainant claimed that there is discrimination against some workers.
+He/she claimed that, in 2017, most workers received a wage increase and a few did not.
+He/she claimed that management used some workers as a 'telltale' and when they refused this, they faced pressure from management.
+He/she also claimed that there are days missing in the social security registration.

 07/07/2017 Conclusion of the investigation

 1. Social security: Part of the complaint was about days missing in the social security registration.
 The auditors verified this as true.

 2. Discrimination: The complainant stated that there was discrimination against some workers.
 For instance, he/she claimed that most of the workers had received a wage increase that year and a few did not.
 The auditors determined that the factory management was not transparent with regards to wage records.
 This was why the auditors could not assess whether this part of the complaint was true.

 The audit team suspects possible discrimination against pregnant and breast-feeding workers as factory management could not provide a policy to protect pregnant and breast-feeding workers.
 This was an additional finding to the initial complaint.